 Despite this, to date very little scale research has been conducted in this area and, consequently, there is limited insight.
 CSP attitudes towards partner ecosystems are unknown, as is the progress in establishing ecosystems and the challenges in building them.

-To begin to shed light on these issues and to support CSPs in establishing and executing their partner ecosystem strategies, Beyond by BearingPoint commissioned a large-scale primary research study.
+To begin to shed light on these issues and to support CSPs in establishing and executing their partner ecosystem strategies, Beyond commissioned a large-scale primary research study.
 Conducted by Coleman Parkes, 85 executives representing tier one and tier two CSPs across Europe, Asia and the U.S. were interviewed.
 440 senior executives across IT & technology, automotive, transport, banking and insurance sectors were also similarly surveyed, to help rank the progress of CSPs against other industries of a comparable size and scale who are also driving significant digital change.

 The results paint a picture of a telecoms industry with high expectations of the impact of ecosystems on their businesses.
 However, there is an enormous amount of work to do and challenges to overcome before these benefits can be realized.